Coeur d'Alene War: Yakima War

 A party of American miners came across two Yakama women, a mother and daughter traveling together with a baby.
 The miners assaulted and killed both women and the infant.
 The husband and father of the women, a Yakama man named Mosheel, collected two friends, one of whom was Qualchin, and the men tracked down the miners who had killed Mosheel’s family.
 They ambushed the murderers in their camp and killed all of them.[3]
 This incited the Yakama War.
-The war sarted October 5, 1855 and on Governor Stevens imposed a peace treaty, under which most of the tribes were to go to reservations,at a peace council at Fort Walla Walla bringing an end to the Yakima War.
+The war started October 5, 1855 and on Governor Stevens imposed a peace treaty, under which most of the tribes were to go to reservations, at a peace council at Fort Walla Walla bringing an end to the Yakima War.

 Causes of the Skitswish War

 In 1857, Isaac Stevens was elected as the Washington territorial delegate to Congress, causing him to leave the territory.
 His departure angered the tribes who had not yet made treaties.
 The Skitwish, seeing that white settlement in the area was inevitable, feared that without a treaty, they would lose the rights to their ancestral lands and therefore have no protection against the encroaching white settlers.
 When the settlers actually did begin moving onto tribal lands, there were strong tensions between the white miners and the tribes, which caused small skirmishes that raised the tribes' fears of United States military intervention.